Skip to content

 • unchanged — already at the latest matching ref.

 • Consent gate.
-The prompt defaults to No. Without --yes, declining (or running in a non-interactive context) aborts with a clean exit; the lockfile and workspace are untouched.
+The prompt defaults to No. Without --yes, declining (or running in a non-interactive context) aborts with a clean exit; the manifest, lockfile, and workspace are untouched.

 • --dry-run skips the prompt.
-It only computes and prints the plan; it never writes and never asks.
+It computes and prints the plan, including revision-pin SHA/tag rewrites, but never writes and never asks.

 Back-compat: apm update used to be the self-updater